KKirikez/MRUHacks_2025_Backend/README.md

 # MRUHacks_2025_Backend

 A backend for our project created for MRUHacks 2025.

+config.json: Config file for quickly getting the app running.